masih4/NucleiAnalysis/README.md

 # NucFuseRank: Dataset Fusion and Performance Ranking for Nuclei Instance Segmentation
 This repository contains:
 1. Dataset descriptions and implementation details of the NucFuseRank paper.
-2. It includes a list of publicly available datasets for nuclei instance segmentation task.
+2. A list of publicly available datasets for automated nuclei analysis.
 ## 1. NucFuseRank paper:
+In this paper, we introduced a fused datset for nuclei instance segmentaton task.
+The dataset is built from public H&E datasets and is studied using two state of the art models (Cell ViT and HoVerNeXt).
 <img width="4292" height="2148" alt="image" src="https://github.com/user-attachments/assets/a32215de-01bc-45ba-9901-b091b357e00c" />

-NucleiAnalysis
+### NucFuse dataset:
+NuFuse dataset is available on zenodo: https://arxiv.org/ NucleiAnalysis
 List of publicly available datasets for automated nuclei analysis (semantic segmentation, instance segmentation, classification, and detection)

+## 2. List of datasets for automated nuclei analysis :

 | #  | Name                                 | # image tiles | # nuclei | magnifcation | # organs |    tile size (pixels)    |    annotation    |          main task(s)          |                                        staining                                        |                                 Link                                 |                                                                                                                                                                        Data                                                                                                                                                                         |
 |:---|:-------------------------------------|:-------------:|:--------:|:------------:|:--------:|:------------------------:|:----------------:|:------------------------------:|:--------------------------------------------------------------------------------------:|:--------------------------------------------------------------------:|:---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|